congatudo/Congatudo/docs/_pages/development/mqtt.md

 # MQTT

-Valetudo supports publishing status data and receiving commands from MQTT.
+Congatudo supports publishing status data and receiving commands from MQTT.

 The following autodiscovery protocols are supported: